 The velocity data satisifes the (continuous) continuity equation; this in no way implies that it satisfies the momentum equations associated with Stokes or Navier-Stokes flow!
 Moreover, a flow solution for those equations would normally also require specifying a value for the scalar pressure field P(X,Y).

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-SPIRAL_DATA is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version..
+spiral_data is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version..

-NAVIER_STOKES_2D_EXACT, a C++ library which evaluates an exact solution to the incompressible time-dependent Navier-Stokes equations over an arbitrary domain in 2D.
+NAVIER_STOKES_2D_EXACT, a C++ code which evaluates an exact solution to the incompressible time-dependent Navier-Stokes equations over an arbitrary domain in 2D.

-STOKES_2D_EXACT, a C++ library which evaluates exact solutions to the incompressible steady Stokes equations over the unit square in 2D.
+STOKES_2D_EXACT, a C++ code which evaluates exact solutions to the incompressible steady Stokes equations over the unit square in 2D.